OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-1/README.md

 and can deploy their own applications as well as the ones that OpenRiskNet provide.
 This workop shows how to deploy such applications.

-OpenShift is a distribution of [Kubernetes(https://kubernetes.io/) (K8S) which is a platform for running containers at scale.
-It can be thought of as a distributed (e.g. running across multiple servers) operating system for containers.
+OpenShift is a distribution of [Kubernetes](https://kubernetes.io/) (K8S) which is a platform for running containers at scale.
+It can be thought of as a distributed operating system for containers e.g. allows to run containers across multiple servers without having to worry about the implementation details.

-But what are containers?
-Containers allow to package up software that allow that software to run in an environment that is isolated from the host operating system or other containers running on that host.
-Containers use core features of the Linux operating system such as Namespaces and CGroups.
+But what are *containers*?
+Containers allow to package up software that allow that software to run in an environment that is isolated from the host operating system and other containers running on that host.
+Containers use core features of the Linux operating system such as *Namespaces* and *CGroups*.

-Containers were made popular by Docker Inc, as they created simple to use tooling for creating container images and running them.
+Containers were made popular by Docker Inc, when they created simple tooling for creating container images distributing them and running them.
 Prior to this using containers was something for geeks only!
 Containers are often referred to as 'Docker containers', but nowadays there are ways to run containers without any of Docker Inc's tooling.

 What Kubernetes provides beyond containers is the distributed runtime for containers, allowing containers to be run is a robust